efuasei/efuasei.github.io/content/posts/MHIST.md

 I woke up the next morning, smug.
 I radiated with the warmth from the previous night’s escapades.
 I was almost too shy to see Kofi when we went for our usual classes during the day.

-He made sure I suffered for it too.😂
+He made sure I suffered for it too.

 If Ma noticed anything, she did a good job at hiding it.I was itching for night to fall, and it fell heavily.